HassanElshazlyEida/Docker-Nodejs/readme.md

 - `-d`: Runs the container in detached mode (background).
 - `-v, --volume`: Bind mount a volume from the host to the container.
 - `-v /app/node_modules`: This part creates an anonymous volume for the /app/node_modules directory inside the container.
 It prevents the /app/node_modules directory from being overwritten by the mounted volume from the host.
 This is commonly done to improve performance and avoid conflicts with host system dependencies.
+- `--env-file ./.env`: This parameter specifies the path to the .env file on the host, which contains environment variable assignments.
+These variables will be loaded into the container, and your application can access them as if they were set directly within the container's environment.